-Figure 4-4 Overview of the components for the compact arrangement of the iCER system with one turbocharger
+Figure 4-4 Overview of the components for the iCER on-engine system

 4.2.1 The iCER description

 The iCER system redirects part of the exhaust gas after the turbocharger.
 The exhaust gas temperature is then lowered by the EGC before passing through the turbocharger again at the compressor inlet.
 Finally, the exhaust gas passes through the scavenge air receiver (via the inlet).
 This exhaust gas reduces the amount of oxygen flowing into the engine, acting as an inert gas on the combustion.